remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 The liver packages some triglycerides _and_ cholesterol into VLDL.
 Shipped to the rest of the body to transport fat and cholesterol to tissues.
 As VLDL loses triglycerides, it eventually becomes LDL.

+### HDL production

+The liver synthesises _nascent HDL_ which consists of Apolipoprotein A-I (ApoA-I) and phospholipids, and very little cholesterol.

+HDL production increases as ApoA1 increases,
+* which happens when ApoA1 gene expression goes up,
+* which happens when AMPK is activated in liver cells,
+* which happen when there is low ATP,
+* which happens when there's low blood glucose or fasting or exercise or low insulin.

 ### Cholesterol management

 Detects and controls cholesterol levels.
 Has LDL receptors.

 Makes cholesterols.

-* HDL — as ApoA1 protein

 Has an enzyme HMG CoA reductase.

-HDL production increases as ApoA1 increases,
-* which happens when ApoA1 gene expression goes up,
-* which happens when AMPK is activated in liver cells,
-* which happen when there is low ATP,
-* which happens when there's low blood glucose or fasting or exercise or low insulin.

 Cholesterol production is highest overnight.